-In this episode of This Is Why, Dr. Busti takes you inside a realistic board-style practice question on community-acquired pneumonia (CAP) — one of the most frequently tested infectious-disease topics on pharmacy, nursing, and medical exams.
+In this episode of This Is Why, Dr. Busti takes you inside a realistic board-style practice question on community-acquired pneumonia (CAP) — one of the most frequently tested infectious-disease topics on exams.
 You’ll learn how to recognize key clues in a question stem, apply clinical reasoning, and identify the most appropriate empiric therapy.

 By breaking down each answer choice, Dr. Busti shows how to think like the exam writers — understanding why the correct answer is correct and why the others are not.
 This high-yield approach helps you connect disease knowledge, guideline logic, and test strategy in a way that improves your real-world patient care and your exam performance.